Dealing With Grief and Loss of a Loved One During the Holidays

 Here is Stephen Garrett’s post on Dealing With Grief and Loss of a Loved One During the Holidays …

 “Though Christmas is a month and 1/2 away… if you have recently lost a loved one to death… it is a good time to talk with the family.
 Discuss how you want to both celebrate Christmas… and miss your deceased family member.
 The better planned you are the more graceful and authentic the missing will be.

 Here is an article I wrote on just that topic:

 How do we include our deceased loved one during the Holiday Season?

-Now, many years later looking back with more life experience, new skills, tools, and creative ideas there are many thing my family and I could have done to both miss Jody well and celebrate Christmas – to include both the sadness of the missing and the joy of the season.
+Now, many years later… looking back with more life experience.. new skills, tools, and creative ideas… there are many thing my family and I could have done.
+To both miss Jody and celebrate Christmas.
+We could include both the sadness of the missing and the joy of the season.